Cellane/chalk/_drafts/how-to-get-a-job-in-japan.md

 storm of rejections you'll face.
 Daijob is ultimately a site that landed me my current job.

-Very similar to Daijob is [CareerCross](https://www.careercross.com).
-I'm not sure if there was ever any rational reason for it but it always felt like a site that's almost like a clone of DaiJob, except maybe a bit better-looking.
+Quite similar to Daijob is [CareerCross](https://www.careercross.com).
+I'm not sure if there was ever any rational reason for it but it always felt like a site that's almost like a clone of Daijob, except maybe a bit better-looking.
 A lot of the job offers are, however, exactly the same offers you can find on Daijob.
-Still very much recommend it though.
+I still recommend it though.

 Then there are sites such as [Indeed](https://jp.indeed.com) and [JobsInJapan](https://www.jobsinjapan.com) but these never yielded any useful